Better Care Fund

 What is the Better Care Fund (BCF)?

-The BCF is a national scheme that encourages health and social care services to work together more closely to provide a better experience of care to residents.
+The BCF is a national scheme that encourages health and social care services to work together more closely to support the health and wellbeing of residents.

-In Hillingdon, we have a good track record of health care and social care services working together and, under the BCF scheme, we are working with the NHS to find even more ways to improve the way we work together.
+In Hillingdon, we have a good track record of health care and social care services working together and, under the BCF, we are working with the NHS to find even more ways to improve the way we work together.

 Our priorities in Hillingdon are to: